A Neural Network Transformer Model for Composite Microstructure Homogenization

 \subsection{Adapting the Pre-Trained Surrogate Model for Homogenization}

-Following the training of the surrogate model for a homogeneous elastoplastic material, a total of 330,000 homogenized stress-strain sequences were generated following the homogenization procedure in Sec.~\ref{sec:data_generation}.
-Each strain sequence had a length of 100 strain increments.
-Two-dimensional \acp{SVE} modeling the transversal behavior of continuously reinforced composites assuming plane strain conditions were used.
-The \ac{FVR} of the generated \acp{SVE} was varied between 0.2 and 0.5 (the true values vary somewhat, as the target value cannot necessarily be achieved by randomly placing circular fibers inside of a square microcell) with fixed microcell size and fiber diameter.
+After training the surrogate model for a homogeneous elastoplastic material, we generated a total of 330,000 unique homogenized stress-strain sequences as detailed in Sec.~\ref{sec:data_generation}.
+This dataset was derived from approximately 33,000 unique two-dimensional \acp*{SVE}, each modeling the transversal behavior of continuously reinforced composites under plane strain conditions.
+For each unique \ac*{SVE}, around 10 distinct strain sequences were applied, each consisting of 100 strain increments.

+The \ac*{FVR} of the generated \acp*{SVE} was varied between 0.2 and 0.5 (the true values vary somewhat, as the target value cannot necessarily be achieved by randomly placing circular fibers inside of a square microcell) with fixed microcell size and fiber diameter.
 Around 40\,\% of the generated sequences were random walks and the remaining sequences had cyclic loading paths.
 The material parameters were left constant.
-An overview of the material parameters and \ac{SVE} properties used to generate the training data are listed in Tab.~\ref{tab:train_range}.
+An overview of the material parameters and \ac*{SVE} properties used to generate the training data are listed in Tab.~\ref{tab:train_range}.
 Simulating 330,000 strain sequences took approximately 4 weeks on two \textit{AMD EPYC 7513 32-Core} processors.

 Using the generated dataset, two surrogate models with different microstructure representations (Sec.~\ref{sec:microstructure_representation}) were then trained.
-One of the models used a \ac{CNN} with 3 output parameters, while the other had as input the first 3 \ac{PCA} scores of the respective microstructure.
+One of the models used a \ac*{CNN} with 3 output parameters, while the other had as input the first 3 \ac*{PCA} scores of the respective microstructure.
 Both models were initialized using the pre-trained weights from the homogeneous model and subsequently trained for 50 epochs.
-Because large batch sizes commonly lead to degradation in generalization performance \cite{hoffer_train_2018}, a smaller batch size of 100 was used.
+Because large batch sizes commonly lead to degradation in generalization performance \cite{hoffer_train_2018}, a smaller batch size of 100 strain sequences was used.
 Furthermore, the learning rate was reduced by an order of magnitude to avoid ``forgetting'' all previously learned information.
 Other training parameters remained unchanged from the ones listed in Sec.~\ref{sec:homogeneous_training}.